 1.3 Regulatory Cost Recovery is a non-exemptible monthly charge applied to defray amounts paid to federal, state, and local governments for regulatory costs including fees paid to support government programs, charges assessed by the FCC, costs associated with administering and complying with government programs, and costs to terminate services on other carrier networks, and related charges incurred from Nitel's underlying carriers.
 The Regulatory Cost Recovery Surcharge is equal to Customer's total charges for all applicable Services and applicable Surcharges, multiplied by 2.98%, or 3.48% based on service type.

 1.4 Carrier Administration Fee is a non-exemptible monthly charge applied to defray costs incurred from local telephone companies for call delivery to their end users, as well as fees and assessments on network facilities and services, and any related charges incurred from Nitel's underlying carriers.
-The Carrier Administration Charge is equal to Customer's total charges for all Services and applicable Surcharges, multiplied by 1.90%, or 2.35% based on service type.
+The Carrier Administration Charge is equal to Customer's total charges for applicable Services and applicable Surcharges, multiplied by 1.90%, or 2.35% based on service type.

-1.5 Federal Administrative Expense is a monthly charge to recover a portion of costs and expenses incurred by Nitel, and any related charges incurred from Nitel's underlying carriers, to implement, administer and comply with the FCC’s Universal Service Fund.
-Customer is not required to pay this charge if it demonstrates to Nitel’s reasonable satisfaction that it meets the requirements to be exempt from the FUSF surcharge (see Section 1.1a above).
-The Federal Administrative Expense Fee is equal to Customer’s total net FUSF applicable charges multiplied by 1.18%.
+1.5 Administrative Expense is a monthly charge to recover a portion of costs and expenses incurred by Nitel, and any related charges incurred from Nitel's underlying carriers, to implement, administer and comply with the FCC and State PUC administered Universal Service Fund programs.
+The Administrative Expense Fee is equal to Customer’s total of all charges multiplied by 1.18%.